Cbishundat/Web-Dev-Project/Readme.md

  ## API Choice

-The Cat API is an open, free, read & write API all about Cats The Cat API gives you access to thousands of cat images, and it allows you to:
+The Cat API is an open, free, read & write API all about Cats.
+The Cat API gives you access to thousands of cat images, and it allows you to:

 * Upload your own images